0%

 Application Deadlines and Timeline

-The window to apply for Spain immigration regularisation is very short, only about 90 days.
+The window to apply for Spain immigration regularisation is very short, less than 90 days.
 You must be ready to act fast.

 Applications Close: June 30, 2026.